At Baylor Law, the workload becomes more challenging as a student progresses through the curriculum.

 Most law schools cover theory in the first year, and the curriculum significantly eases in the second and third years, which are comprised of largely elective credit.
-At Baylor Law School, each year is meaningful and increasingly difficult.
+At Baylor Law, each year is meaningful and increasingly difficult.
 Half of the credits in the second and third years at Baylor Law are required.
-Baylor Law School has twice as many required legal-writing credits as the average school.
+Baylor Law has twice as many required legal-writing credits as the average school.
 A Baylor Law student takes at least seventeen required experiential learning credits, almost three times what the American Bar Association requires.

 The results of this unique approach to legal education can be seen in our students' performance on the Texas Bar Exam and other states' exams as well.
-Baylor Law School has the reputation as one of the most rigorous law programs in the nation.
+Baylor Law has the reputation as one of the most rigorous law programs in the nation.
 Because we challenge our students throughtout the program, they are not only prepared for the realities of law practice but also for the bar exam.

 - Precision in analysis and thought